The bread

 What is in it.
 What is not.

 Principles, not specifics — the exact blend depends on the loaf.
-The rules hold across the line.
+The rules hold for every loaf we bake.

 In